Polyhedron: Definition

 faces (two-dimensional polygons), and that it sometimes can be said to have a particular three-dimensional interior volume.

 One can distinguish among these different definitions according to whether they describe the polyhedron as a solid, whether they describe it as a surface, or whether they describe it more abstractly based on its incidence geometry.

+Two polycubes (unions of finitely many unit cubes) whose boundary can be covered by finitely many planes but that do not meet some of the more restrictive definitions of polyhedra: The solid on the left has a face that is not a simple polygon, and the solid on the right has a pair of faces that meet in more than one edge.